Selectors Level 5

 3. Exposing custom state: the :state() pseudo-class

 The exact matching behavior of :state() pseudo-class is defined by the host language.
-See HTML’s definition.
+For clarity, the concepts explaining this pseudo-class link to the HTML definition; see HTML’s definition for more detail.
+Other host languages must define how this pseudo-class matches.

 4. Combinators